wozniakpl/movies_browser/README.md

 ### Client

-Start the client by calling in `client` directory:
+Start the client by calling in `frontend` directory:

 ```
 yarn